fluca1978/fluca1978.github.io/cats.md

 Duchessa died due to an accident when I was a middle-school student.

-*When I went public on the net with my first blog, I placed such photo on the top of the site to emphasize my feelings for Duchessa*.
+*When I went public on the net with my first blog, I placed her photo on the top of the site to emphasize my feelings for Duchessa*.

 ## Miguel (aka *Puccio*)